sbajala/TicTacToe_SB_NP/README.md

 ## Optional functionalities

-As optional functionalities, we display players' score and give the users the option to change the board size (3x3 (default), 4x4 or 5x5).
+- We display players' score representing the numbre of rounds they have won.
+- We allow users to select the size of the board (3x3, 4x4 or 5x5).
+By default, the board is 3x3.

 ## Improvements made to the game